bakape/shamichan/README.md

 Real-time imageboard.
 MIT licensed.

-Note: The git master branch contains the development version of the board.
-For more stable revisions, please download the latest release.
+**NOTE: The git master branch contains the development version of the board.
+Crashes are not uncommon as new features are added and patched.
+For more stable revisions, please download the latest release.**

 ##Setup